TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/ethfw_demos/05001_demo_ethfw_combined.md

 ## HTTP Server {#ethfw_http_client_page}

-> **Note:** HTTP server support is removed from NDK_3_75_01_01, so currently HTTP server is not supported in ETHFW.
-From 7.1 release, NS tools will be used to enable HTTP server.

 A HTTP server is also part of the demo application running in the Main R5F core 0.
 The following is a snapshot of the webpage loaded when client accesses the HTTP server on J721E/J7200 EVM using a web browser: `http://192.168.1.<r5f_0>`.